Viveka2430/retail-sales-analysis/README.md

 -1.Young customers (18–35) make most of the purchases and drive overall sales.

--2.Beauty and Clothing are the top-selling and most profitable categories.
+-2.Clothing and Electronics are the top-selling and most profitable categories.

 -3.Evening hours show the highest sales activity.